corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/ledger/notaries/_index.md

 * When a single transaction needs to consume several states that have different appointed notary clusters.
 * When a node would prefer to use a different notary cluster for a given transaction due to privacy or efficiency concerns.

 Before these transactions can be created, the states must first all be re-pointed to the same notary cluster.
 This is achieved using a special notary-change transaction.
-This has not been implemented for Corda 5.0 yet.
+This has not been implemented for this version of Corda.